developOnion/student-registration-office-bst/README.md

 ## How To Run

+-   on root directory

--   run "make" to compile
+*   run "make" to compile
--   run "make run" to run
+*   run "make run" to run
--   run "make clean" to clean all .o files
+*   run "make clean" to clean all .o files